 Tennis players are all looking for the winning edge.
 They are all looking for what is going to give them that edge and get them performing at their best.
 What many players haven’t looked into is how food sensitivities can affect their training for tennis and their tennis performance.

 Food sensitivities are extremely prevalent these days.
 At least 45% of people reading this article will be affected by them.
-All of the packaged and processed foods, along with overuse of antibiotics and other toxins we are exposed to have caused our guts to get damaged leading to this rise in food sensitivities.
-Our body, gut, and digestive system are designed to process real food not this fake food.
+All of the packaged and processed foods, along with the overuse of antibiotics and other toxins we are exposed to have caused our guts to get damaged leading to this rise in food sensitivities.
+Our body, gut, and digestive system are designed to process real food, not this fake food.

 So what’s the big deal?